 Our flagship Wednesday morning critique group is open to all writers of children’s literature.
 Satellite groups meet at other times and venues.
-We host informal events throughout the year to share our struggles, celebrate our successes, and laugh.
+As a group, we share our struggles, celebrate our successes, and laugh.
 As Wilma Yeo once said, “a pinch of humor added to a truth sometimes makes wisdom.”

 So have a look around.
 Heartland Writers for Kids and Teens welcomes new faces while honoring time-tested traditions.
 That’s the heart of who we are.